James C. Gaither Junior Fellows Program

 - Applicants should have completed a significant amount of coursework related to their discipline of interest.

 - The selection process for the Junior Fellows Program is very competitive.
 Accordingly, applicants should have strong academic credentials; as a point of reference, the average GPA of Carnegie Fellows over time has been in the 3.8-3.95 range.

 Applicants must submit, in person or by mail, a package of all the required materials in a hard copy format (details below).
-All materials must be received by Monday, December 8, 2014, at 4:00pm at:
+Applications are due by 5pm on Monday, December 17, 2018 at:

 Career Center Reception, 3rd floor